I know I said I was going to get the calls last hour.

 All right.

-All right, then give me a minute to try and untick you off.
+Then give me a minute to try and untick you off.

-Well, you you just sound so disappointed and and so beside yourself with what went on, and if you look at it from a strictly numbers perspective, I agree wholeheartedly with you.
+And if you look at it from a strictly numbers perspective, I agree wholeheartedly with you.

-To borrow a word that uh Vice President Al Gore used to use, okay, the zeitgeist of this country has changed, at least for the foreseeable future.
+To borrow a word that Vice President Al Gore used to use, okay, the zeitgeist of this country has changed, at least for the foreseeable future.

-Okay, also this whole episode exposed just how inept this president is.
+Okay, also, this whole episode exposed just how inept this president is.

 He was totally out of the loop.

-He was cut out of the deal, and even people in his own party were saying aloud, where was the leadership from the president?
+And even people in his own party were saying aloud, where was the leadership from the president?

 You have people openly comparing him to Jimmy Carter now.